sbu-test-lab/ocov4j/README.md

  *  This test case results in **100% code coverage** for **class `Stack`**!
  *  This means that although **class Stack** has not been tested by **actual Stack objects** at all, its test coverage level is 100%!!!

-Hwever, if we run a similar test using an object instantiating the `Stack` class, we may encounter a runtime exception due to our seeded faults.
+Hwever, if we run a similar test using an object with **actual type of `Stack`**, we **may encounter a runtime exception** due to our seeded faults.

-For example, the following simple test `Stack_TestSuite` leads to an `IndexOutOfBoundsException` error in Java, indicating an attempt to access an invalid index within the element array.
+For example, the following simple test `Stack_TestSuite` leads to an **`IndexOutOfBoundsException` error** in Java, indicating an attempt to access an invalid index within the element array.
 ```java
 01    public class Stack_TestSuite {
 02      @Test